 What does tuition cover?

-Tuition includes seminar attendance and materials and meals during the program, which begins at 6pm on Friday evening and ends at 12 pm on Monday.
-It does not include dinner on Saturday, July 9th.
-Socrates Annual Dinner tickets can be purchased separately (discounted tickets for Socrates participants are available as an add-on when you register for the seminar).
+Tuition includes seminar attendance and materials and meals during the program, which begins at 6pm on Friday evening and ends at 1pm on Monday after lunch.

 Are scholarships available?

 Scholarships for tuition assistance are available through the Socrates Program.
 The application can be found here.
 Please note: Scholarships are awarded on a rolling bases.
 We encourage you to apply as soon as possible.

 If you would like to bring a guest to join you for meals, you are welcome to for $600.00.
 These both can be purchased as add-ons when you register.